 Organizational documents include all the filings and paperwork that created the legal entity in the first place.
 The title of those documents varies by state and by legal entity type.
 Common organizational documents include: Articles of Incorporation, By-Laws, Operating Agreements, and Stock Certificates (or other evidence of equity ownership).

 Filings and registrations refer to documents created annually (or as necessary).
 Most states, for example, require that businesses file an Annual Statement or Annual Report.
 For businesses that operate in more than one state, the business likely needs to file a “Foreign Authorization” to do business outside the jurisdiction of incorporation.

-Most entities have some form of Ownership Agreement, such as a Shareholder Agreement for corporations, Membership Agreement for LLCs, and a Partnership Agreement for partnerships.
+Most entities have a some form of Ownership Agreement, such as a Shareholder Agreement for corporations, Membership Agreement for LLCs, and a Partnership Agreement for partnerships.
 Organizations might also have a Management Agreement.